nathancunn/nathancunn.github.io/_posts/2018-08-22-gender-pay-gap.md

 It's April 5th, the deadline for reporting gender pay gap figures passed last night and your company reported a mean gender pay gap of 23.6%.
 Already the tabloids are baying for blood and a trending hashtag on Twitter is calling for the boycott of your company's products.
 As the headlines point out, for every £1 you pay your male staff your female staff on average get 76p.

-The mean gender pay gap is the difference between the mean pay across genders expressed as a percentage of mean male pay, the reporting of which was introduced to highlight disparities in upward mobility across the genders.
-Examining a breakdown of your staff shows no such disparity as women are quite well represented at the upper levels of your company:
+The mean gender pay gap is the difference between the mean pay across genders expressed as a percentage of mean male pay.
+The reporting of these figures was introduced to highlight disparities in upward mobility between men and women.
+Examining a breakdown of your staff you see no such disparity; women are quite well represented at the upper levels of your company: